-Ethnotech partnered with HydroSolutions to review a mining permite submitted by Montana Resources to the DEQ.
-Ethnotech has executed several cultural resource related project under NEPA and MEPA.
+Ethnotech partnered with HydroSolutions to review a mining permit submitted by Montana Resources to the Montana DEQ udner the Montana Environmental Protection Act.
+Ethnotech has executed several cultural resource related projects under NEPA and MEPA.

-Ethnotech documented over 25 miles of the Nee Mee Poo trail in Idaho.
-The trail was an ancient travel route used by the Nez Perce and Salish that connected salmon fishing grounds on the Lochsa River with buffalo hunting grounds of the Deer Lodge Valley and Upper Missouri River Valleys.
-Ethnotech used ArcCollector to streamline and standardize data collection, resulting in faster report and site form production.
+Ethnotech documented over 25 miles of the Nee Mee Poo trail in Clearwater County, Idaho.
+The trail was an ancient travel route used by the Nee Mee Poo and Salish that connected salmon rich Plateau to the bison rich Northern Plains.
+It became famous when Chief Joseph used this route to escape the pursuing General Howard in 1877.
+Ethnotech used the menu driven field data collection tool ArcCollector to streamline and standardize data collection on the trail and its numerous associated features, resulting in faster turnaround time from field to deliverables.

-Ethnotech assisted the Northern Cheyenne tribe in developing a GIS component to a comprehensive database they had developed on their own cultural resources, oral traditions, language and biota of cultural significance.
-The primary component was to seek sources of plant and animal data that could be integrated into the existing system.
+Ethnotech assisted the Northern Cheyenne tribe in developing a GIS and web GIS based component to a comprehensive database they had developed on their own cultural resources, oral traditions, language and biota of cultural significance.
+The primary component was to seek sources of geographic information regarding plant and animal data that could be integrated into the existing system.
 For more info, see here